sunny-Codes/SAME/README.md

 python preprocess/preprocess_data.py --data [DATA_NAME]

 --train     : when processing a training dataset.
-            If you turn on the flag, mean/std statistics of data are computed and saved during training.
+            If you turn on the flag, mean/std statistics of data are computed and saved.
-            (For test dataset, turn this off so the statistics won't be computed For inference, values from for training dataset will be used automatically.)
+            (For the test dataset, turn this off so the statistics won't be computed.
+            Statistics from the training dataset will be used automatically during inference.)
 --wopair    : when using a dataset without augmented pairs (i.e., w/o pair.txt)
 --append_log: when continuing the process (killed unexpectedly) or when merging multiple dataset
 ```